Imaging atomic scattering potential in centroidal diffraction of elastic electrons: Abstract

 \section{Abstract}

 {The Fraunhofer diffraction of quantum particles from materials with sharp electron-density edges or symmetric bond structures is ubiquitous.
 In contrast, diffraction from atoms with characteristic asymptotically-diffused electron distribution is far less intuitive, although known for many years.
 The current study unravels an unusual diffraction mechanism of elastic electrons from diffused atomic diffractors.
 Consequently, the fringe pattern converted to the Fourier reciprocal space maps out the effective scattering potential, which is {\em not} accessible in direct measurements.
-This may benefit benchmarking theory models, advances in atom-holography, plasma and astrophysical diagnostics, and accessing time-resolved potential landscapes.
+This may benefit large-volume and multi-scale computational modeling of processes in materials where adopting the complex exact potentials is challenging and expensive.
 The study employs relativistic partial wave analysis with atoms modeled in the Dirac-Fock formalism and performs \textit{e}-Cd measurements in absolute scale.
 Analysis for Mg, Ba, and Ra targets demonstrates the universality of the mechanism.}

 Varieties of structural information of matter are eminently extractable by diffracting charged particles (electrons or positrons) off materials.
 For systems more complex than atoms, it is straightforward to understand the bending of projectile plane wave into spherical waves from the well-defined edges of the delocalized electron-cloud and from the localized atomic or lattice centers.
 This results in the overlap of spherical waves with specific path-differences leading to diffraction features whose Fourier transform (FT) can reveal real-space structural information.
 For electron projectiles, capturing the scattering signal by a charge-coupled-device detector and the transmission signal by a transmission electron microscope are at the center of Fraunhofer-type diffraction studies.
 Examples include studies of molecules~\cite{saha2022,amini2020,marinkovic2015development,dampc2007differential}, nanostructures~\cite{ponce2021}, surfaces~\cite{Kienzle2012}, and crystals~\cite{gemmi2019}.
 Recently, the \textit{e}-C$_{60}$ scattering study~\cite{aiswarya2024simultaneous} has shown that diffraction effects can be captured in two modes, (i) in the scattering angular distribution with a fixed impact energy ($E$) or momentum and (ii) in the impact energy distribution at a fixed scattering direction, with possible benefits in ultrafast electron diffraction research.